 Michael earned a Master of Science degree from the University of Memphis in 1996 in Community Agency Counseling.
 He is a National Certified Counselor and a Licensed Mental Health Counselor in Washington State.
 Having worked in the King County Public Mental Health System for more than 20 years serving individuals living with severe and persistent mental illness, Michael joined King County Behavioral Health Organization in 2017 where he now serves as Chief of Crisis Systems and Services.

-Justin Chase, LMSW, CPHQ, FNCCM – Vice Chair
+Justin Chase, LMSW, MBA, FACHE – Vice Chair

 Wendy Martinez Farmer, LPC, MBA – Treasurer

-A suicide prevention leader, she sat on the Standards Training and Practice Committee for the National Suicide Prevention Lifeline from 2016 to 2019.
-She currently serves on the Board of Directors for NAMI Georgia and was elected to the Board of Directors for the International Council for Helplines (ICL) in January of this year.
+A suicide prevention leader, she sat on the Standards Training and Practice Committee for the National Suicide Prevention Lifeline from 2016 to 2019 has been a member of the Care Transitions Workgroup with the National Action Alliance for Suicide Prevention since 2018 and continues to serve as a member of the Autism and Suicide Workgroup.
+She served on the Board of Directors for NAMI Georgia from 2020-2023 and also belongs to the Association of Threat Assessment Professionals.

-A member of the 2015 Crisis Now work group, Wendy is passionate about ensuring individuals experiencing a behavioral health crisis receive the same predictable care individuals with medical emergencies receive.
+Wendy is passionate about ensuring individuals experiencing a behavioral health crisis receive the same predictable care individuals with medical emergencies receive.
 As a heart attack survivor, she has become even more dedicated to building crisis systems that prevent individuals in crisis from falling through the cracks.
 After her health scare, she became more and more interested in what her experience may have been if instead of chest pain, she was in a behavioral health crisis.
 “The response to chest pain is predictable no matter where you live.
 We demand it.
 This is not the case for behavioral health emergencies which can also be fatal.
 Unlike the bystanders and first responders who knew exactly what to do for me, our family, friends coworkers and even medical professionals are much less likely to know what to do when the emergency is related to mental health or substance use.”
-She is very invested in the successful launch of 988 and believes that community collaboration and the connection between key crisis services are key to ensuring individuals receive life-saving behavioral health care in their moment of need.
+She is very invested in the successful launch and ongoing oversight of 988 and believes that community collaboration and the connection between key crisis services are key to ensuring individuals receive life-saving behavioral health care in their moment of need.

 Carolyn Levitan, LCSW – Secretary